nivekcode/frontend-heroes/exercise-npm-scripts-watch/README.md

 3. Open up a terminal and type

    ```
-   npm run watch:compile-saas
+   npm run watch:compile-sass
    ```

    We are running the previously generated npm script which will compile our `SCSS` file into a `CSS` file.

-4. Open our webpage (`index.html`) file in the browser.
+4. Open our web page (`index.html`) file in the browser.
 The styles should work properly!

 5. Change a color in the `SCSS` file and save it in your editor.

-6. Refresh the webpage in the browser - what happened?
+6. Refresh the web page in the browser - what happened?

 ## Creating a watch task for TypeScript